Delancey’s Jamie Ritblat Celebrating topping out of Elephant One with Southwark’s Mayor.

 Delancey also uses a separate company Get Living London to manage its PRS (Private Rented Sector) build-to-rent homes.
 Despite managing over £1bn worth of PRS homes Get Living London has never paid a penny of corporation tax.

 Delancey’s founder and CEO is Jamie Ritblat, son of property tycoon John Ritblat (British Land), which the Council has selected as its development partner for its Canada Water regeneration.
 The father and son team are long-standing Tory donors who are among the top 100 donors to the party.
+Their dealings go beyond property development and among other things own a chain of private schools.

 Jamie Ritblat (left) - John Ritblat (right)